Instrumentation · Methods · Prototyping

 Understanding where fish choose to be — not just where they can survive — is critical for predicting habitat use under warming.
 This thermal preference arena creates a stable thermal gradient within a single tank, allowing fish to behaviorally thermoregulate and reveal their preferred temperatures through movement and position.

-Developed and deployed at McMurdo Station, Antarctica to characterize thermal preferences in Trematomus bernacchii and T. pennellii — revealing behavioral evidence of niche differentiation between sympatric species that was not apparent from physiology alone (Naslund et al., in review).
+The arena is a miniaturized adaptation of an existing design, re-engineered specifically to be shippable, field-reconstructable, and operable in the extreme logistical constraints of McMurdo Station, Antarctica.
+Successfully deployed to characterize thermal preferences in Trematomus bernacchii and T. pennellii, revealing behavioral evidence of niche differentiation between sympatric species that was not apparent from physiology alone (Naslund et al., in review).

 Thermal gradient Behavioral tracking Antarctic deployment McMurdo Station Notothenioids